maevlava/Gator/README.md

 # Gator 🐊

-Gator is a command-line tool for aggregating RSS and Atom feeds directly in your terminal.
+gator is a command-line tool for aggregating RSS and Atom feeds directly in your terminal.
 Follow your favorite blogs and news sources without needing a separate app.
 It fetches feeds in the background and stores posts locally in a PostgreSQL database.

 ## Prerequisites